testinggospels/camouflage/docs/using-with-docker.md

 ## Docker Compose

 The fastest way to get started using Docker would be to use the `docker-compose.yml` file available in Camouflage Github repo.
-Copy the files `docker-compose.yml` and `prometheus.yml` to the root of your Camouflage project.
+Download the files `docker-compose.yml`, `camouflage_dashboard.json` and `prometheus.yml` to your local environment.
 Run the command `docker-compose up -d` to start following entities:

 - Camouflage
 - Prometheus
-- Grafana (We don't have a default Grafana Dashboard yet, but it will be available soon)
+- Grafana

+Once all containers are up, simply import `camouflage_dashboard.json` as a Grafana dashboard.

 !!! note